Mary Owen (activist): Mary Owen Dinners

 Owen insisted on remaining as coordinator of WWC until 1986 when she turned 65, despite some pressure to retire.
-The day before that birthday a dinner was held at Hawthorn Town Hall to celebrate her achievements, with 540 women crammed inside and a further 200 having to be turned away.
+The day before that birthday a dinner was held at Hawthorn Town Hall to celebrate her achievements, with 540 women inside and a further 200 turned away.
 This was the beginning of the Mary Owen dinners when an event was organised the next year for those women who had missed out.
-These dinners were held in Mary's name and attracted hundreds of women including premiers, top public servants, and organisational leaders.
+These dinners were held in Mary's name and attracted hundreds of women including premiers, public servants, and organisational leaders.
 There was always a female keynote speaker and the women would dress in the feminist colours of green, white, and purple to celebrate the changing status of women.
 The last dinner was held in 2005.

 Owen was awarded the Queen's Silver Jubilee Medal in 1977 and the Medal of the Order of Australia in 1984.
 She was added to the Victorian Honour Roll of Women in 2001.

 Owen continued her work for women's rights long after retirement with activities for the Older Women's Network, Women With Disabilities, Rationalists, Retired Unionists, Meals on Wheels, and the National Women's Archive project.
 She died on 23 March 2017, at age 96.